rdkcentral/Dobby/rdkPlugins/Storage/README.md

 ## Options
 ### Creating mount
-For every mount point Storage plugin should create the should be one item in the array of "loopback".
+For every mount point Storage plugin should create one item in the array of "loopback".
 The options inside this object goes as follows:

 | Option              | Value                                                                                                                                   |
 | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |